 Plantar Fasciitis

-PLANTAR FASCIITIS AND HEEL PAIN TREATMENT IN CALGARY
+EFFECTIVE TREATMENT FOR PLANTAR FASCIITIS IN CALGARY

 Heel pain is one of the persistent foot problems affecting people of all ages.
-It often originates from the area where the plantar fascia attaches to the heel bone.
+It often originates from where the plantar fascia attaches to the heel bone.
 Some common contributing factors for plantar fasciitis in Calgary are being overweight, working on hard floors, sports or wearing inappropriate footwear.

 What Is Plantar Fasciitis?

-Plantar fasciitis is one of the most common causes of heel pain that can differ depending on foot type.
+Plantar fasciitis is one of the most common causes of heel pain, and it can differ depending on foot type.
 It is caused due to inflammation of the plantar fascia.
 The plantar fascia is the flat band of tissue (ligament) that connects your heel bone to your toes.
 The thick band of tissue that connects your heel to your toes is called the plantar fascia ligament.
 When this ligament becomes inflamed, heel pain and stiffness occur.
 Custom orthotics, various stretches, shockwave therapy and even anti-inflammatory steroid injections may be recommended to help alleviate the symptoms.

 Common Symptoms Experienced by Individuals with Plantar Fasciitis